All About Aurora Postage Stamp Trains

 Diker continued to manage the company as President after Nabisco bought it in 1971 (which unexpectedly gave rise to protests) and renamed it Aurora Products Corporation.
 After failing to turn a profit for four years straight, Diker was replaced by Boyd W. Brown, former president of Mattel Canada, but by then Aurora was mortally crippled.

 Nabisco finally pulled the plug in 1977, sold all plastic kit tooling to Aurora's one-time rival Monogram (who eventually merged with Revell, Aurora's other main rival), and sold the slot car division to Dunbee-Combex-Marx, a British toy conglomerate that had just bought the venerable Louis Marx & Company (along with Tri-ang Railways, predecessor of Hornby Railways and future owners of Trix) from the Quaker Oats Company.
 After Marx collapsed in 1980, AFX became the property of Aurora Canada, a very enigmatic entity that may have arisen from the remains of Aurora's old Canadian distributor and/or may have had ties to American Tortoise, until they went bankrupt four years later, when Tomy bought the line.

 Since then there have been a couple of failed shots at resurrecting the company.
 One of them was called Lost Aurora and died around 1999, while the remnants of a more recent attempt are still online.
 One wonders how the brazen pledge made by Joe Giammarino's descendantsóWe will bring back what was lost and at the same time add to that LEGACY... so when the BOOK finally closes, this Legacy will remain alive and burning evermore, in the hearts of people across the GLOBE!ócould ever be fulfilled realistically, let alone profitably.
-At any rate, after a bit more digging, I've come to the conclusion that some of the people involved are less than trustworthy, and I'll leave it at that.
+At any rate, after a bit more digging, I've come to the conclusion that the people involved in the most recent business dealings are less than trustworthy, and I'll leave it at that.

 Return to: Beginnings & Introductions